kwansupp/kwansupp.github.io/_projects/2017-01-15-Lab-on-a-Chip-project.md

 We evaluated our chip designs on its performance in separating microbeads of various sizes (comparable to that of various parasite eggs that may be found in horses).
 We also tested its performance in counting the concentration of the microbeads.

-For detailed information, check out the documents under Further Resources.
+For detailed information, check out the documents under _Further Reading_.

 <p align="center">
 <img src="/assets/images/projects/LOC-all_clewin_designs.PNG" alt="2D Model of chips" title="2D Models of Chip" width="1000px" />